-- Support and implement the school's Code of Behaviour - The promotion of positive behaviour through effective teaching, an inclusive and engaging curriculum and well managed classrooms - The use of a variety of classroom management techniques and curricular methodologies to sustain pupil interest and motivation and maximise positive behaviour. - The use of PAX good behaviour game through the school to promote positive behaviour. - Be courteous, consistent and fair - Deal appropriately with misbehaviour. - Keep a written record on Aladdin of instances of serious misbehaviour or repeated instances of misbehaviour - Provide support for colleagues - Communicate with parents when necessary and provide reports on matters of mutual concern - Report matters of serious concern to Principal or Deputy Principal

-- Record incidents from yard in Yard Book. - Engaging with in-school reviews of behaviour (e.g. at monthly staff meetings)
+- Support and implement the school's Code of Behaviour - The promotion of positive behaviour through effective teaching, an inclusive and engaging curriculum and well managed classrooms - The use of a variety of classroom management techniques and curricular methodologies to sustain pupil interest and motivation and maximise positive behaviour. - The use of PAX good behaviour game through the school to promote positive behaviour. - Be courteous, consistent and fair - Deal appropriately with misbehaviour. - Keep a written record of instances of serious misbehaviour or repeated instances of misbehaviour - Provide support for colleagues - Communicate with parents when necessary and provide reports on matters of mutual concern - Report matters of serious concern to Principal or Deputy Principal - Record incidents from yard in Yard Book.
+Class teachers should keep their own records in their class discipline book - Engaging with in-school reviews of behaviour(e.g. at monthly staff meetings)